-Reaching a Solution
+Reach a Solution

 Finally, color was applied to the design making the backdrop redundant.
 Two tones of blue were used to represent the transparency of glass (a material common to both the light bulb and the light box) while a counterchange of red and yellow (fire colors) was used to illuminate the spark of inspiration.
 The colors of the typography were borrowed from the image to unify the design.

 Composition Techniques for Generating Ideas in Graphic Design

 The font symbols below were chosen as a starting point to demonstrate the process of developing an idea for a graphic design.
 Click on each symbol to explore a range of composition techniques that you could use to create your own ideas.